Dollar Rises on Hawkish Rally in Oil Prices

-The dollar index (DXY00) is up +0.42% on safe-haven demand after Iran said it halted ceasefire talks with the US, which could prompt a new large-scale US military attack on Iran.
-That report prompted a rally of more than +7% in crude oil prices, which in turn prompted a +7 bp rise in the 10-year T-note yield and supported the dollar’s interest rate differentials.
+The dollar index (DXY00) on Monday rose by +0.28% on safe-haven demand after Iran said it had halted ceasefire talks with the US, which raised the potential threat of a resumed full-scale US attack on Iran.
+That report prompted a rally of more than +5% in crude oil prices, which in turn prompted a +4 bp rise in the 10-year T-note yield and supported the dollar’s interest rate differentials.

-EUR/USD (^EURUSD) is down -0.4% due to dollar strength.
-Also, today’s sharp rally in oil prices is negative for the Eurozone economy, which is dependent on imported oil.
+EUR/USD (^EURUSD) on Monday fell -0.24% due to dollar strength.
+Also, Monday’s sharp rally in oil prices was negative for the Eurozone economy, which is dependent on imported oil.

 On the positive side for the euro, the S&P final-May Eurozone manufacturing PMI was revised higher by +0.2 points to 51.6, which was stronger than expectations of an unrevised report.

-USD/JPY (^USDJPY) is up +0.27%.
+USD/JPY (^USDJPY) on Monday rose by +0.24%.
 The yen was undercut by dollar strength.
-The yen was also undercut by today’s sharp +7% rally in oil prices, as the Japanese economy is heavily dependent on imported oil.
+The yen was also undercut by Monday’s sharp rally in oil prices, as Japan is heavily dependent on imported oil.

-Gold and silver prices are trading lower on today’s rally in the dollar.
-Precious metals prices are also being undercut by today’s rise in 10-year T-note yields and hawkish shift in expectations for Fed policy after today’s sharp rally in oil prices.
+Gold and silver prices fell on Monday due to the stronger dollar.
+Precious metals prices were also undercut by Monday’s rise in 10-year T-note yields and hawkish shift in expectations for Fed policy after the sharp rally in oil prices.

 Recent fund liquidation of precious metals is bearish for prices, as long holdings in gold ETFs fell to a 5.5-month low on March 31 after climbing to a 3.5-year high on February 27.
 Also, long holdings in silver ETFs fell to a 9.5-month low on May 5 after rising to a 3.5-year high on December 23.